-Excessive absences?
+- Excessive absences?

-Yes No → Actual Average

 Pass Exam?

+Principal Grants Waiver?

+No

+Yes → Actual Average

+Yes → Actual Average

+- 3. Principal Grants vvalver?
 No Yes → Actual Average

-3. Principal Grants Waiver?
-No Yes → Actual Average

-4. Student receives 59 or Actual Average, whichever is lower.
+- 4. Student receives 59 or Actual Average, whichever is lower.

-L. Make-Up Work: When a student is absent from school for school-sponsored activities or for an excused absence, the student shall be responsible for making arrangements with teachers for completing all work and assignments missed during the absence.
+- L. Make-Up Work: When a student is absent from school for school-sponsored activities or for an excused absence, the student shall be responsible for making arrangements with teachers for completing all work and assignments missed during

+the absence.
 All make-up work assigned shall be completed within three (3) days after the student returns to school unless given an extension of time by the teacher.
 Tests announced prior to the absence can be given on the student's first day back to school, or at the discretion of the teacher.
 Assignments given prior to an absence that were due during the absence should be turned in the first day the student returns to school (see "Excused Absences").
 If the teacher finds it necessary to provide an alternate test or assignment for a student who has been absent, the test or assignment shall be comparable in length, design and degree of difficulty of the test or assignment given to the other students in the class for which the student was absent.